ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

 ## Introduction

 Partials help us break our code up into reusable chunks.
 They also often have implicit dependencies that can lead to bugs.
-To make the implicit explicit, use locals whenever your partials depenend on data to work.
+To make the implicit explicit, use locals whenever your partials depend on data to work.
 In the following example, we'll unpack exactly what locals are and how they're used.

 ## Lesson